Woman looking at a financial bar chart

 • Solution: Apply systems thinking to understand how different parts of the business interact and practice the theory of constraints to address bottlenecks.

 Revenue growth is a direct driver of value, but it’s the product of solving customer problems effectively.
+You have two approaches to increased revenue:

 • Broaden your addressable market.

-• Improve market share.
+• Improve your market share.

-9. Broaden Your Market
+Broaden Your Market

 To expand your addressable market, you must find and solve new customer problems.